 ATC cleared us to climb straight to 11,000ft – in the end, we couldn’t quite manage the climb gradient they demanded so they relented and allowed us to turn on course across the mountains as we passed 10,000ft.
 There was no other traffic at our level and ATC gave me free reign to deviate left and right as required to avoid build-ups.
 Most of the towering cumulus clouds were off to the north, and we crossed the Carpathians a little south of our planned route.
 We only caught glimpses of the mountains below through a low cloud layer.
 Overhead, we could hear airliners on frequency asking for deviations and climbs to avoid the weather; including EK147, my usual Emirates flight home from Dubai after finishing a shift at work!

 As we approached Iasi we were dropped from radar service and handed to Iasi tower.
 We passed through many small, circular restricted areas (none of them active) which our host Alex later told us were where anti-hail rockets were launched.
 Not something you want to run into in a C182!
 Once again we followed a car to parking, and after covering the aircraft headed through passport control.
-Luckily, we were just ahead of a 737 full of airline passengers!
-We took an Uber to the International Hotel where Alex had provided rooms for us on the 10th floor, overlooking the incredible Palace of Culture.
+Luckily, we were just ahead of a 737 full of airline passengers and avoided getting stuck behind the long queues from that flight.
+We took an Uber to the International Hotel where Alex had kindly provided rooms for us on the 10th floor, overlooking the incredible Palace of Culture.

 Alex was down at a Romanian sea-side resort, flying back that afternoon in his TB20 touring aircraft, so my father and I went out to visit the museums inside the Palace of Culture, and enjoy some drinks in the late afternoon sun.
 Alex came to meet us after he got back, and we had a long and delicious evening at a top Italian restaurant near the hotel before turning in.
 Alex turned out to be a remarkably interesting man, having travelled to over 100 countries and mastered all kinds of exciting pastimes such as skydiving.
 Conversation flowed freely over some excellent Romanian wine!